parmsam/aoc/README.md

 should create enough of an R package setup for aoc to work.

+Alternatively, you can just use `aoc::create_aoc()`, specifying you package path as an argument in the function.
+This will create your aoc package for you and create a dev folder with scripts to help you start working on your aoc problems.

 ## Functionality

 aoc assumes that you are working inside an R package.
 By default, it